tomfaulhaber/clojure/doc/pprint/PrettyPrinting.markdown

 # A Pretty Printer for Clojure

-To use pretty printing in clojure.contrib, it is necessary to build clojure.contrib with compiled classes.
-To do this, you must tell ant where to find clojure.jar.
-For me, this looks like:

-     ant -Dclojure.jar=../clojure/clojure.jar

-because I keep clojure source and clojure.contrib source right next to each other.
-Just point the pathname to wherever you keep clojure.jar.

 ## Overview

-This library adds a new feature to Clojure: a generalized pretty printer.
+This namespace adds a new feature to Clojure: a generalized pretty printer.

 The pretty printer is easy to use: